Downloading the compatible SIP / UC Software from the Polycom Support Page => here <= always contains a 000000000000.cfg.

 The LOG_FILE_DIRECTORY="" can be used to store logs in a different directory.
 If nothing is specified the files are stored in the root directory.
 See => here <= for more details.

-The OVERRIDES_DIRECTORY="" can be used for the <mac>-phone.cfg and/or <mac>-web.cfg.
+The OVERRIDES_DIRECTORY="" is used for the <mac>-phone.cfg and/or <mac>-web.cfg.
 If nothing is specified the files are stored / loaded in/from the root directory.

 The overrides are "created" by the phone when you are making changes via the GUI (<mac>-phone.cfg and/or via the Web Interface (<mac>-web.cfg) and are stored on the provisioning server by the phone and loaded when rebooting.